Performance and Quality Improvement

 6. Strategic Focus Areas and Goals

-The areas below represent the critical issues and challenges determined by the Executive Management Team to be the focus of the 2015-16 Plan Year:
+The areas below represent the critical issues and challenges determined by the Strategic Planning Team to be the focus of the 2018-22 Strategic Plan: